kstenerud/concise-encoding/cte-specification.md

     {
         # Comment before the "name" object.
         # And another comment.
-        "name": "Joe Average" # Comment before the "email" object.
+        "name" = "Joe Average" # Comment before the "email" object.
-        "email": # Comment before the "joe@average.org" object.
+        "email" = # Comment before the "joe@average.org" object.
         "joe@average.org"
-        "numbers" # after numbers
+        "numbers" # Comment after numbers
-        :
+        =
-        # Before binary data (but not inside it)
+        # Comment before some binary data (but not inside it)
-        h(01 02 03 04 05 06 07 08 09 0a)
+        h/01 02 03 04 05 06 07 08 09 0a/
     }
     # Comments at the
     # end of the document.